weaviate/weaviate-io/developers/weaviate/current/reader-generator-modules/openai-qna-transformers.md

 the specified class.
 If an answer is found within the given `certainty` range, it will be returned in the GraphQL `_additional { answer { ... } }` field.
 There will be a maximum of 1 answer returned, if this is above the optionally set `certainty`.
 The answer with the highest `certainty` (confidence level) will be returned.

+# How to enable

+Request an OpenAI API-key via [their website](https://openai.com/api/).

 # How to enable (module configuration)